intro2r/intro2r/unit4/testing-associations.md

 3. We are testing if the continuous/categorical predictor variables are causing some of the variation in the  continuous response data data from more than two groups and/or two predictors: linear regression, `lm()`.

-## Figures
+### Figures

-If we have continuous data  both side, we will most likely make some kind of scatter plot.
+If we have continuous data on both sides, we will most likely make some kind of scatter plot.

 ```
 x <- rnorm(100)